Polarization switching induced by domain wall sliding in two-dimensional ferroelectric monochalcogenides: Results and Discussion

-The formation energy per unit length of a DW is given by $E^\mathrm{F}=\frac{1}{2a_\parallel}(nE_{0}- E_{\mathrm{ DW }})$, where $n$ is the ratio between the number of atoms in the supercell and the number of atoms in the minimal unit cell, $a_\parallel$ is the supercell cell parameter parallel to the wall, $E_0$ is the DFT monolayer energy per unit cell and $E_\mathrm{DW}$ is the DFT energy of the supercell with two DWs.
-The values obtained for all compounds are shown in Table \ref{tab:table3}.
-The 90 degree walls are more stable in all cases and we observe that a larger polarization and thus also larger anisotropy of the pristine monolayer implies a smaller DW width and a larger formation energy of the two types of walls (see table \ref{tab:table3}).
-This trend is in good agreement with the values in Ref. \cite{Wang_2017}, although our formation energies are higher, especially in 180 DW.
-The reason for this is strong strain parallel to the walls that emerges under a full relaxation of the supercell as mentioned above.
-In the SI we show the formation energies of 180 walls obtained for a full relaxation, which agree well with Ref. \cite{Wang_2017}.
+where $n$ is the ratio between the number of atoms in the supercell and the number of atoms in the minimal unit cell, $a_\parallel$ is the supercell lattice parameter parallel to the DW, $E_0$ is the calculated monolayer energy per unit cell and $E_\mathrm{DW}$ is the calculated energy of the supercell with two DWs.
+The values obtained for all compounds are shown in table \ref{tab:table3}.
+The 90$^\circ$ DWs are more stable in all cases and we observe that a larger polarization and thus a larger anisotropy of the pristine monolayer implies a smaller DW width and a larger formation energy of the two types of DWs (see table \ref{tab:table3}).
+This trend is in good agreement with the values in Ref. \cite{Wang_2017}, although our formation energies are higher, especially in 180$^\circ$ DWs.
+The reason for this is the strong strain parallel to the DWs that emerges under a full relaxation of the supercell as mentioned above.
+In the SI we show the formation energies of 180$^\circ$ DWs obtained for a full relaxation, which agree well with Ref. \cite{Wang_2017}.